What can you expect of plastic surgeons after disfiguring violent acts such as animal bites, acid, or heat burns?

 Though there are many examples of overdone cosmetic surgery, it is generally undertaken to make someone appear more youthful or attractive.
-This differs from reconstructive surgery that has the goal of correcting anatomical irregularities.
+This differs from reconstructive surgery which has the goal of correcting anatomical irregularities.

-“A group of surgical procedures that alter the face to increase its femininity” is called facial feminization surgery (FFS) or gender confirming facial surgery.
+“A group of surgical procedures that alter the face to increase its femininity” is called facial feminization surgery (FFS) or gender-confirming facial surgery.
 Results can be dramatic and life-changing.
 This is not to be confused with transgender procedures.
 With FFS, doctors endeavor to make a woman appear more feminine or a male for masculine.

 Whether with fillers or scalpels, patients who get facial cosmetic surgery often assume that they will appear dramatically younger and more appealing.
 As with all surgeries, a risk of adverse reactions or even death is a possibility.

 Even when things go quite well, the improvement may not dial back decades of aging.
 A study of 120,000 facelifts, published online in JAMA Facial Plastic Surgery in 2013 found that patients judged by independent viewers looked only three years younger, on average.
 An article in The New York Times provides the following rationale.

-This study looked only at surgical results, and didn’t use laser resurfacing to address brown splotches and or fat injections to add volume.
+This study looked only at surgical results and didn’t use laser resurfacing to address brown splotches or fat injections to add volume.
 But a loss of plumpness in a face reads old, as do wrinkles or age spots, she said.

-Sometimes the end result of constructive surgery can only be appreciated when compared to the initial anomaly.
-Absence of an eye, nose or mouth seriously impacts the quality of life.
+Sometimes the result of reconstructive surgery can only be appreciated when compared to the initial medical anomaly.
+The absence of an eye, nose, or mouth seriously impacts the quality of life.
 The goal might be to restore basic senses or the ability to speak.

 The topic of surgical limitations and acceptance is addressed in the cinematic adaptation of the book Wonder.
-It stars Jacob Tremblay, Julia Roberts and Owen Wilson.
+It stars Jacob Tremblay, Julia Roberts, and Owen Wilson.
 The boy on which the film is based, Trecher Collins, had 53 surgeries by age 11.

-Carolyn Thomas was the victim of an eight-year abusive relationship that ended tragically with the death of her mother and her own face being shot off by her boyfriend.
+Carolyn Thomas was the victim of an eight-year abusive relationship that ended tragically with the death of her mother and her face being shot off by her boyfriend.
 Against all odds, Carolyn survived to tell her story.
-The gunshot removed her right eye, her nose and most of her mouth.
+The gunshot removed her right eye, her nose, and most of her mouth.

 As with other severely disfigured patients, Carolyn’s “after” picture may seem more like doctors are just getting started.
 Measured by the effort to restore basic senses, it has been a success.
 With sunglasses and cosmetics, she now blends in better with the general public.
-In fact, Carolyn shared her story on the Oprah show.
+Carolyn shared her story on the Oprah show.
 When setting expectations, focus on functionality for such reconstruction.